BLADE: Bayesian Langevin Active Discovery with Replica Exchange for Identification of Complex Systems: Problem Statement

-We study a class of differential equations given by:
+We study a class of autonomous differential equations given by:

-where the state vector is defined as $\mathbf{u}(t) = [u_1(t), u_2(t), \cdots, u_d(t)]^\intercal \in \mathbb{R}^d$, and $t$ denotes the corresponding temporal inputs.
-For simplicity, we exclude spatial inputs from the formulation \eqref{eq:system}, although such extensions could include partial derivatives with respect to spatial variables.
-The dynamics of the system is encoded by the function $\mathbf{f}(\cdot)$, which is unknown and usually of non-linear form.
+where the state vector is defined as $\mathbf{u}(t) = [u_1(t), u_2(t), \cdots, u_d(t)]^\intercal \in \mathbb{R}^d$, and $t$ denotes the corresponding temporal inputs \footnote{For simplicity, we exclude spatial inputs from the formulation \eqref{eq:system}.
+It should be noted that such extensions could easily extend to partial derivatives with respect to spatial variables. }.
+The dynamics of the system are encoded by the function $\mathbf{f}(\cdot)$, which is unknown and usually of non-linear form.